-I worked and lived in the beautiful coastal city of Shimonoseki as part of the JET Programme in 2015-2016.
+I worked and lived in the beautiful coastal city of Shimonoseki as part of the JET Programme between 2015 and 2016.
 It was an experience of a lifetime.

 When thinking about the best and most challenging parts of living and working in Japan, I instantly thought of “ESID” – “Every Situation is Different.”